tnevolin/mm6-skill-emphasis-mod/Readme.md

 # Monsters toughness and XP

 Increased weapon bonuses makes easy vanilla monster fighting even easier.
 We need to beef monsters up to compensate for this.
 Monster damage to player is doubled.
-Monster HP is quadrupled.
+Monster HP is doubled.

 Monster XP is doubled to let player advance skills faster especially in the beginning.